WalterMarch/cs_codeplayground/README.md

    Example: *bucketSort.js*

-2. In the directory containing the file, run `node bucketSort.js`.
+2. In the directory containing the file, run `node <filename>.js`.

+   Example: `node bucketSort.js`.

 ### Go

+1. Save a text file containing the code with a `.go` extension.

+   Example: *bucketSort.go*

+2. In the directory containing the file, run `go run <filename>.go`.

+   Example: `go run bucketSort.go`.

 ### Ruby